Cricklewood B&Q site – major development

 Most of the images in the application are fluffy green artist’s impressions that don’t show their plans alongside the shops and homes of Cricklewood.
 There are some “wire-frame” drawings showing thin outlines in the sky.
 We’ve tried quickly colouring them in to get a clearer idea.

 We need to get up a little higher to really see the blocks in their surroundings.
-The application doesn’t do that and it gives us very few dimensions – only the footprints of the blocks and their maximum heights.
+The application doesn’t do that and it gives us very few dimensions – only the footprints of the building plots and their maximum heights.
 So we plugged those into Google Earth.

 After the deadline, Barnet’s planning officers will read the objections, examine the application, write a report for the planning committee and make recommendations.